devaine/learning-cpp/chapter-1/notes.md

 2. Aim for your code to be efficient and clean
 3. Don't overabstract
 4. Represent relationships among ideas directly in code (E.g parameterizatoin or a class hierarchy)
-5. Focus on efficient and clean abstracctions, possibly represented as libaries
+5. Focus on efficient and clean abstractions, possibly represented as libaries
 6. Represent independent ideas *separately* in code (E.g avoid mutual dependencies among classes)
-7. C++ isn't just Object-Oriented nor Generic Programming
 8. Prefer solutions that can be statically checked
 9. Make resources explicit (represent them as class obejcts)
 10. Express simple ideas simply